Structural Engineer Report Cost: Simple UK Guide for Homeowners

 How Long a Structural Engineer Report Takes

-- Most inspections take 30–60 minutes.
+- Most inspections take 30–60 minutes on site.

 - Reports are normally issued within 24–48 hours.